Do the bag dimensions include the adhesive flap?

 How long does international shipping take?

 Couriers in the US and World are severely backed up due to Covid.
-International shipping times can greatly vary from 7 days all the way up to 3 to 4 weeks, so please give yourself enough time to receive the goods.
-This is something out of our control as it largely depending on each countries countries customs policies.
+International shipping times can greatly vary from 8 days all the way up to 4-6 weeks in some cases, so please give yourself enough time to receive the goods.
+This is something out of our control as it largely depending on each countries countries customs policies and how long it will take for your country to clear the package.

 For all other questions that we have not answered, please email us here.